GPlates/gplates-app/PUBLISHING.md

 15. Review the summary and click **Upload**
 16. Do the rest in [App Store Connect](https://appstoreconnect.apple.com/apps)
 17. See [Create a new version](https://help.apple.com/app-store-connect/#/dev480217e79)

-Note: Michael Chin verified the iOS steps on 29/12/2022.